 Jump to navigation

-Prior to the general examination students are expected to take a number of nondepartmental courses, usually in physics and mathematics, in addition to a variety of courses within the department.
+Prior to the general examination students are expected to take four core astrophysics courses (Stellar Structure, Stellar Dynamics, Interstellar Medium, and Cosmology and Extragalactic Astronomy), and a number of optional courses in astrophysics (such as High Energy Astrophysics, Computational Methods, or Plasma Astrophysics) or physics or mathematics.
 Courses are selected with assistance from the faculty and allow students to satisfy their own interests and assist them with preparation for the general examination.

 At the end of the second year, students take the oral general examination.
-The student chooses four topics out of the following six: stellar systems, extragalactic astronomy, stellar structure, high-energy astrophysics, diffuse matter in space, and plasma astrophysics.
-Five of these topics are covered by classes offered in the department.
+The student chooses four topics out of the following six: dynamics of stellar and planetary systems, cosmology and extragalactic astronomy, stellar structure, high-energy astrophysics, interstellar medium, and plasma astrophysics.
+These topics are covered by classes offered in the department.
 A committee of four faculty members tests the student for approximately two hours primarily about the four chosen subjects, but also about other topics in astrophysics.

 The Master of Arts (M.A.) degree is normally an incidental degree on the way to full Ph.D. candidacy and is earned after a student successfully completes two of the three following requirements: (1) successful completion of the courses mapped out by the DGS and/or the adviser; (2) successful completion of the general examination; and (3) production of at least one paper suitable for submission to a journal as part of a departmental research project.
 The research supervisor must approve the paper.
 The M.A. may also be awarded to students who, for various reasons, leave the Ph.D. program, provided that these requirements have been met.